 Who Should Avoid?

-- Pregnancy and Breast Feeding – Bitter melon consumption may be unsafe during pregnancy.
+- Pregnant and breastfeeding women: Bitter melon consumption may be unsafe during pregnancy.
 It contains certain chemicals that may induce menstrual bleeding.
-Experts recommend avoiding it during breast-feeding, although there’s not enough justification to it.5
+Experts recommend avoiding it during breastfeeding, although there’s not enough justification to it.7

-- Diabetes – It is known to help lower blood sugar levels.
-If you’re on medication and you consume this fruit, it may drop your blood sugar levels to lower than normal.
-Monitor your levels if you feel giddy or low in energy.6
+- Diabetics on diabetes medication: As bitter melon is known to lower blood glucose levels, if you’re on medication, it may drop your blood glucose levels below normal.
+Monitor your levels if you feel giddy or low in energy.8

-- Surgery – Bitter melon may interfere with blood sugar control during and after surgery.
-It is recommended to stop using bitter melon at least 2 weeks before a scheduled surgery.7
+- Anyone with an impending surgery: Bitter melon may interfere with blood sugar control during and after surgery.
+It is recommended to stop consuming bitter melon at least 2 weeks before a scheduled surgery.9